roaddan/Gui2Py/README.md

 # Guic2py
 Utility to help the conversion from *.ui file to Python class.
 # Note:
-  This tool was use to generate it's own GUI.
+  This app was used to generate it's own GUIs.
   <BR>Well, it's in French.
 Who said that all things must be easy. ;-)
 # Pre-Requisites.
 Python 2.7 or Higher.
 (Not Python 3)